aaronsaray/local-dev-server/README.md

 - MySQL is installed, root password is still blank - this installation is pretty insecure
 - PHP is installed to the latest version supported by Apt and Ubuntu at time of installation (may not be bleeding edge)
 - PHP modules including imagick, gd, sqlite, curl and more
+- XDebug is available and loaded with an idekey of "vagrant"
 - NodeJS / NPM

 In the `config.yml` file, there are other conditionals that will allow you to customize the following items: